hazem2765/AppLab-Chatbot/README.md

 5. Accept user questions, retrieve relevant document chunks, and pass the context to a locally running LLaMA 2 model.
 6. Return the model’s generated answer to the user in natural language.

+## Disclaimer

+This project was developed as a self-contained prototype for an interview assignment.
+It is designed to run entirely on a local machine.
+All document parsing, embedding, search, and inference are handled locally without reliance on external APIs or cloud-based services.

 ## Project Structure

 ### `main.py`